hzhreal/HTOS/TUTORIAL.md

 //

-**quickresign**: Brings up a list with stored saves by the hoster, you can choose which one you want resigned.
+**quick resign**: Brings up a list with stored saves by the hoster, you can choose which one you want resigned.
 You will be prompted on which numbers to type in chat to choose save.

 //